patrickfuchs/CiEj_2016H66/search_pore_ciej/python3/README.md

   -h, --help            shows this help message and exit
   -col COLUMN, --column COLUMN    <int> number of column in grid
   -row ROW, --row ROW    <int> number of row in grid
+  -step STEP, --step STEP    <int> number of steps between each framein the .xtc file

 Input files:
 - A GROMACS trajectory file (traj.xtc).
 You need to do a "gmx trjconv -pbc atom" on your trajectory to use this program.